 Public or Private Indoor Recreation.
 Theaters, bowling alleys, health clubs and other similar recreation uses owned and operated by a private entity, which the principal use is located within a building, but excluding any sexually oriented business.

-Public or Private Outdoor Recreation.
-A use of land for recreational purpose, either public or private, where such use requires no structure for the principal activity.
-Related functions such as changing rooms or restrooms, and maintenance may be housed in buildings or structures.
-Uses so defined shall include but not be limited to golf courses, outdoor tennis courts, and swimming pools, but shall not include uses such as miniature golf, bungee jumping, amusement parks or other similar commercial recreation uses.

 Public Space.
 Facilities such as public roads, parks, pathways, and open space corridors.
 May also be facilities owned privately but open to the public, such as HOA pathways connected to larger networks.
 Common areas serving as an amenity for commercial and multi-family developments are also considered to be public space.

 Public Utilities.
 A closely regulated enterprise with a license and/or permit for providing to the public a utility service deemed necessary for the public health, safety, and welfare, such as electric, gas, telephone, water, sewer, solid waste disposal, schools, and public transit.